Elastic Search: Build a semantic search experience

 Once you fill in this criteria click Save then Save rule.

-Otherwise, if you prefer to use the Elastic Learned Sparse Encoder, Elastic's out-of-the-box semantic search model, check out the instructions below.
+Get started with Elastic Learned Sparse Encoder, Elastic's out-of-the-box semantic search model, by following the instructions below.

 To do this you'll select Pipelines and Unlock your custom pipelines by selecting Copy and customize at the top.
 Next, under Machine Learning Inference Pipelines, select Deploy to download the model and install it on your Elasticsearch deployment.